Amazon Freevee

-Amazon Freevee is an American ad-supported video-on-demand (VOD) streaming service owned by Amazon, with original and licensed programming.
+Amazon Freevee was an American ad-supported video-on-demand (VOD) streaming service owned by Amazon, with original and licensed programming.

-Functionality

-Freevee content is presented to Amazon Prime Video users seamlessly within Prime's smart TV app interface.
-Prime's suggestion algorithm includes this content throughout the browsing experience and within the 'continue watching' queue Freevee also functions as a standalone app, for use by non-Prime users.

 History

-Amazon Freevee launched as a free, ad-supported video channel by the Amazon-owned online database IMDb in January 2019, under the name IMDb Freedive, before becoming IMDb TV five months later; it was rebranded to its current name on April 28, 2022.
+Amazon Freevee was launched as a free, ad-supported video channel by the Amazon-owned online database IMDb in January 2019, under the name IMDb Freedive.
+It became IMDb TV five months later and it was rebranded to Amazon Freevee on April 28, 2022.

-The Video on demand service is available in the United States, as well as the UK and Germany through Amazon and IMDb's websites as well as on all Amazon Fire devices.
+The service was available in the United States, as well as the UK and Germany, through Amazon, IMDb's websites, and all Amazon Fire devices.